Infradevandops/NAMASKAH.APP/frontend/src/docs/component-api-reference.md

 ## Overview

-This document provides comprehensive documentation for all CumApp frontend components, including their props, usage examples, and best practices.
+This document provides comprehensive documentation for all namaskah frontend components, including their props, usage examples, and best practices.
 All components follow consistent patterns and are built with accessibility, performance, and developer experience in mind.

 ## Atomic Components